Gachenge/Essential-Software-Development-Guide-Resources-and-Checklists/README.md

 # Self-Hosting Guide, Devops & DevSec Ops and A guide to Security in development.

+<iframe width="768" height="432" src="https://miro.com/app/live-embed/uXjVK1EIRhs=/?moveToViewport=-1676,-1320,3165,2547&embedId=124581498358" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>

 ### I. Self-Hosting Guide.

 Tools to use:
 * i.
 [Coolify](https://github.com/coollabsio/coolify) – Open Source alternative to Heroku, Netlify, Render and Vercel that make deployment easy and simple.
 * ii.
 [Dokploy](https://github.com/Dokploy/dokploy) – Another Open Source alternative to Heroku, Netlify, Render and Vercel that make deployment easy and simple.
 * iii.
 Hetzner for VPS/ KVM VPS – As of 4th July 2024 Hetzner is the best source for quality VPS because of its good mix of affordability and value meaning it has many server options and you can get what you need for a relatively good price.
 Depending on the use case, for production grade deployments (non CPU and Traffic/bandwidth heavy applications) buy the 40-50 dollar VDS in which you can host 2-3 applications like this.
-For other CPU, Traffic/Bandwidth heavy applications buy the 100-500 dollar VDS.
+* For other CPU, Traffic/Bandwidth heavy applications buy the 100-500 dollar VDS.
 Changes can be made when you reach a point where you both need the capacity and you have the resources for it in which you can just pay for really expensive 500-1000 dollar VDS and consolidate all your applications to just that one VDS.
-For personal/hobby use the 5-10 dollar VPS are good.
+* For personal/hobby use the 5-10 dollar VPS are good. iv.
-		iv.
 Various Linux distros and open source cloud systems like Casa OS can be installed.

 ### II.
 Devops Guide.